Masters of Engineering with a Concentration in Advanced Safety Engineering and Management (M.Eng.)

 Instructors

-The MEng-ASEM graduate program is taught by a team of practicing safety and health professionals with Dr. Donald Burke serving as overall Course Director.
-Practitioner-Scholars facilitate online discussions on key topics of interest in their industry sector and provide industry-specific case studies.
-Students participate in peer-to-peer learning activities discussing current topics of interest and real world experiences using online discussion boards.
+The MEng-ASEM graduate program is taught by a team of practicing safety and health professionals with Dr. Donald Burke serving as overall Graduate Program Director.
+Practitioner-Scholars facilitate online discussions on key topics of interest in their industry sector and provide industry-specific case studies Students participate in peer-to-peer learning activities discussing current topics of interest and real-world experiences using online discussion boards and online live class dialogues.

 Admission